Graph paper reading road to relaunch and 1, 2, 3 with laptop, notebook, and pen

 Preparing college applications is an arduous and stressful process.
 Taking tests, writing essays, and seeking recommendations require months of preparation.
 Sometimes this effort is rewarded by early admittance to a top-choice school.
 By applying early, a student hopes to receive a letter of admission in December.
-Unfortunately, even for many of the most talented students, the letter from the admission office informs them of a deferral.
-What exactly is a deferral, and what is the best way to manage one?
+Unfortunately, even for many of the most talented students, a letter from the admission office often informs them of a deferral.

 What is a deferral?

 The admission committee’s mandate is to put together a talented group of motivated and highly diverse young people who will contribute to campus life and ultimately be successful graduates.
 When deciding upon early applicants, the admission committee has yet to see the larger, regular decision applicant pool.
 Aside from a number of stand-out applicants who do receive early admission, a number of suitable candidates may be deferred so that the admission committee can consider them in light of the total applicant pool.
-When a student is deferred, he or she will receive an “admit” or “deny” decision at the same time as regular decision applicants.
+When a student is deferred, they will receive an official “admit” or “deny” decision at the same time as regular decision applicants.

 What to do if you get deferred